eclipse-che/che-theia/CONTRIBUTING.md

 In this section we are going to adapt Theia build so it creates an assembly with che-theia specific extensions.

 You can use the che command `init ...
-DEV che-theia` (command pallette > Run task > … or containers view) Basically, this command will perform:
+DEV che-theia` (command palette > Run task > … or containers view) Basically, this command will perform:
 ```
 [che-dev]